CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-fall-2020-syllabus.md

 ### Missed Tests and Other In-Class Activities

 If a test, quiz or other in-class assessment is missed, students must contact the instructor and as soon as possible.
 If a valid reason is provided for the missed activity, grades will likely be shifted to other items in the same grade category.
-Rescheduling these activities will likely not be feesible.
+Rescheduling these activities will likely not be feasible.

 ## Academic Offences